Identified function of "mystery protein" that kills brain cells in patients with Parkinson's disease | ExBulletin

 It is not yet known why people get Parkinson’s disease, but researchers say it is a combination of age, genetic and environmental factors that kill dopaminergic neurons and affect body movements.
 I think it is.

 Dr. Fusco explains: “One of the most important questions in Parkinson’s disease research is what is the function of α-synuclein, a protein that forms aggregates that affect motor and cognitive performance under pathological conditions?
-After discovering the protein for its function, in the case of α-synuclein, the protein was identified for its pathological association, but we did not know what happened in the neurons.
-Our study According to the α-synuclein protein, it adheres like an adhesive.
-It is the inner surface of the protozoal membrane of nerve cells, but not the outer surface-important new information. “
+Since the discovery of the protein for its function, the pathological association of α-synuclein has been confirmed, but it was not known what happened to the neurons, according to our study. , The α-synuclein protein sticks like an adhesive.
+It’s important new information, not on the inner surface of the protozoal membrane of nerve cells, but on the outer surface. “

 Scientists used synthetic models during their studies to mimic brain cell membranes.